What is the Transfer Tax in NYC and NYS Real Estate Purchases?

 Can a Seller Force Me to Pay the Transfer Taxes?

 In essence, yes.
-He or she can if the negotiations work out that way.
+They can if the negotiations work out that way.

-In New York City, it's typical for a sponsor to pass on the transfer taxes to the buyer for new developments, specifically.
+In New York City, it's typical for a sponsor to pass on the transfer taxes to the buyer for new developments.

-For one reason another, this has become common practice.
+For one reason or another, this has become common practice.

-However, in a soft market or buildings where units are on the market for a long time, this can be an option for sponsors to explore.
+However, this can be an option for sponsors to explore in a soft market or buildings where units are needed for a long time.
 They may offer to pay half or all entirely.

 You, in turn, can also offer a seller of a resale to pay for their transfer taxes as a bargaining chip to negotiate for items you want.

-Some items you can bargain for are renovation or repairs to the property, for them to pay property taxes or common charges for the remainder of the year, or coming in at a lower offer.
+Some items you can bargain for are renovation or repairs to the property, paying property taxes or standard charges for the remainder of the year, or coming in at a lower offer.

 Are There Any Other Taxes I Should Be Aware of?

-You can expect other taxes in particular sales transactions due at closing.
+You can expect other taxes, mainly sales transactions, due at closing.

-For example, a sale of co-op will incur a flip tax.
-This tax is outlined in the bylaws of the co-op and vary from building to building.
+For example, a sale of a co-op will incur a flip tax.
+This tax is outlined in the co-op's bylaws and varies from building to building.

-You may even encounter this flip tax with certain condo boards.
+You may even encounter this flip tax with specific condo boards.

-Unlike the transfer tax, this tax is imposed and collected by the co-op or condo board and not by state or city government.
+Unlike the transfer tax, this tax is imposed and collected by the co-op or condo board, not the state or city government.

-However, just like the city and state, a co-op board can nullify a sale if this fee is not paid.
+However, like the city and state, a co-op board can nullify a sale without paying this fee.

-Another tax to consider is the mansion tax for all residential transactions $1 million and up.
+Another tax to consider is the mansion tax for all residential transactions valued at $1 million.

-To find out greater details on how much you can incur for closing, read our article on the New York State mansion tax and what new changes have been made.
+To find out more excellent details on how much you can incur for closing, read our article on the New York State mansion tax and the changes made.

 The mansion tax starts at 1% of the sales price in the $1-$2 million range.

-That's why buying a property for $999,999 can make all the difference on whether you'll be paying an additional $10,000 or not at closing.
+That's why buying a property for $999,999 can make all the difference in whether you'll pay an additional $10,000 at closing.

 This mansion tax can go as high as 3.9% for residential property selling for $25 million and over--that's $975,000 and upwards!